Crozier: Eastern croziers

-The crosiers carried by Eastern bishops, archimandrites, abbots and abbesses differ in design from the Western crosier.
-The Eastern crosier is shaped more like a crutch than a shepherd's staff.
+The croziers carried by Eastern bishops, archimandrites, abbots and abbesses differ in design from the Western crozier.
+The Eastern crozier is shaped more like a crutch than a shepherd's staff.

-The sudarium or crosier mantle is still used in the Eastern churches, where it is usually made of a rich fabric such as brocade or velvet, and is usually embroidered with a cross or other religious symbol, trimmed with galoon around the edges and fringed at the bottom.
-The sudarium is normally a rectangular piece of fabric with a string sewn into the upper edge which is used to tie the sudarium to the crosier and which can be drawn together to form pleats.
-As the sudarium has grown more elaborate, bishops no longer hold it between their hand and the crosier, but place their hand under it as they grasp the crosier, so that it is visible.
+The sudarium or crozier mantle is still used in the Eastern churches, where it is usually made of a rich fabric such as brocade or velvet, and usually embroidered with a cross or other religious symbol, trimmed with galoon around the edges and fringed at the bottom.
+The sudarium is normally a rectangular piece of fabric with a string sewn into the upper edge which is used to tie the sudarium to the crozier that can be drawn together to form pleats.
+As the sudarium has grown more elaborate, bishops no longer hold it between their hand and the crozier, but place their hand under it as they grasp the crozier, so that it is visible.

-The Eastern crosier is found in two common forms.
-The older form is tau-shaped, with arms curving down, surmounted by a small cross.
-The other has a top composed of a pair of sculptured serpents or dragons with their heads curled back to face each other, with a small cross between them, representing the bishop's diligence in guarding his flock.